finanalyst/collection/README.md

 *  **with-only** filename

-Collect is run only with that filename, which must be in the sources, and is specified like `debug-when`.
+Collect is run only with that filename, which must be in the sources or mode-sources, and is specified like `debug-when`.

+The option takes a string containing the filename.
+An empty string means all filenames in sources and mode-sources.

 *  **no-code-escape**